beaumanvienna/jarvis/JC_Workflow_Specification.md

 The JC Workflow File (JCWF) provides a declarative way to describe these tasks and their relationships, so that JarvisAgent can:

 - Load workflows at startup or on demand.
-- Run them reactively (on triggers) or explicitly (manual trigger from CLI / web UI).
+- Run them automatically upon registration, reactively (on triggers), or explicitly (manual trigger from CLI / web UI).
 - Parallelize non-dependent tasks.
 - Track progress and expose status to the web dashboard.